praiskup/norpm/README.md

 Parse RPM macro files and spec files, and expand macros safely—without the potential Turing Complete side effects.

-This is a standalone library that depends only on the standard Python library.
+This is a standalone library that depends only on the standard Python library and [PLY](https://github.com/dabeaz/ply) (for expression parsing).

 How to Use It
 -------------